mkraemerx/pi_video_looper/README.md

  - sound of display 2 is directed to local output
  - display 2 is rotated by 180°

+ I basically tried to achieve the effect of this commandline in a more controllable and reliable fashion `omxplayer --no-keys -n -1 --loop videos/elefant.mp4 & omxplayer --loop --display 7 --orientation 180 -o local videos/elefant.mp4`

  Just check the changes, if you have different requirements you can for sure adapt it quite easily.

 # pi_video_looper